There is a story about a man who used to say to people ‘slow is smooth, and smooth is fast.’

 Well, not literally, but you will get my point if you try it.

-Also, if you can, try to read it out loud so that you can hear your words and correct awkward sentences and such.
+Also, if you want, try to read your text out loud so that you can hear your words and correct awkward sentences and such.

-First, you make a foundation, then lay bricks.
-In the end, you will clean up, install the windows and doors, put in some furniture and polish the floors.
+So first, you build a foundation, then lay bricks and build a roof.
+In the end, you clean up, install the windows and doors, put in some furniture and polish the floors.

 That is why we use the word, architecture.